vegasjs/Administrative/meeting-formula.markdown

 - Send a wedgies poll with each announcements to slowly improve the group (for example: do you want pizza)

 - Always define unfamiliar vocabulary and technologies.
 Some people don't know what 'node' or 'promises' are.
 Let's always define them before talks, or call on the speaker to do in the middle if the speaker didn't introduce it properly due to tech bias.

+- Thank the sponsors, organizers and promote the chat